-Drawing well is a delicate balance between analyzing what you see and drawing what you already know.
-The only way I know, to improve drawing skill, is to work on one’s understanding of the mechanics of the visual world.
+So, drawing is a delicate balance between analyzing what you see and drawing what you already know, right!

 Without digging deeper into the underlying structures of things, we are forever only drawing what we see.
 In that sense we can never learn “to own” the experience.
 We can never see things for their structure, but only for their appearance – and we know appearance is only one tenth of the truth hey!

 knowledge is the empowerment of the artist.
-Technique is nothing more than understanding how to describe and present to the viewer that which the viewer does not understand.
-If the artist does not scrape the surface of what things appear to look like, they are forever stuck in first gear.
+Technique is nothing more than understanding and without it we are forever stuck in first gear.

-This lesson is fundamental and goes a long way to explaining why the life drawing of so many art students today, is trapped in, what I call, “the victim state”.
-That is a state where we are recipients of visual treats but can never fully control them.
+This lesson is fundamental and goes a long way to explaining why the life drawings of so many art students, are trapped in, what I call, “the victim state”.
+That is a state where we are recipients of visual treats but can never understand them.

-In response to this lack of structural understanding the contemporary artist goes to great lengths to become expert in describing how things appear.
+Yes, you can get very good at drawing what you see.
 Many modern artworks, especially portraits are testament to a very high level of skill in recording what is seen.
-These portraits are so very different to ones painted only half a century ago.
+These portraits though are so very different to portraits painted only half a century ago.

 The reason they are different is simple.
-The impressionist and expressionist movements have so fundamentally altered our perception of what it means to be an artist today, that it is very difficult to return to a time when the patient pursuit of visual understanding took priority over the emotional and the impression.
+The impressionist and expressionist movements have so fundamentally altered our perceptions of what being an artist means, that it is very difficult to return to a time when the patient pursuit of visual understanding had priority over emotion and impression.